Promotions, hires among Bama staff reshuffle

 New assistant Pete Golding will work with inside linebackers and serve as co-defensive coordinator while Josh Gattis will be co-offensive coordinator and work with the receivers.

 Locksley replaces Brian Daboll, who left to join the Buffalo Bills staff.
-Tupoi replaces Jeremy Pruitt, who took over Tennessee's program.
+Lupoi replaces Jeremy Pruitt, who took over Tennessee's program.

 "We are excited to be able to promote from within to fill our offensive and defensive coordinators positions," Saban said.
 "Both Tosh and Michael are tremendous football coaches who will do an excellent job leading their respective units."